 Today we witness changes within the mental health care in Norway regarding both compulsory treatment and the emphasis on alternatives to medications.
-At the same time music therapy is on its way to be established within mental healthcare across the country.
-It is important that music therapists are educated about coercion and aware of their attitudes when they are positioned within discourses historically characterized by different coercive measures.
+At the same time, music therapy is on its way to being established within mental healthcare across the country.
+It is essential that music therapists are educated about coercion and aware of their attitudes when they are positioned within discourses historically characterised by different coercive measures.

 The researcher works through a humanistic perspective on music therapy, which includes notions from recovery-oriented music therapy, resource-oriented music therapy, and community music therapy.
 A postmodernism-informed critical perspective has influenced this study.
-Especially Foucault’s notion on discourse have impacted the author’s understanding of attitudes and practices within modern mental healthcare; the status quo of mental healthcare is not necessarily the result of a knowledge-based approach, but also a result of ruling discourses.
+Especially Foucault’s notion of discourse has impacted the author’s understanding of attitudes and practices within modern mental healthcare; the status quo of mental healthcare is not necessarily the result of a knowledge-based approach but also a result of ruling discourses.

 The design of the study is a qualitative one.
 The empirical material is constructed through joint interviews in which seven music therapy participations undergoing coercive mental healthcare were interviewed together with their respective music therapists.
 The interviews were transcribed verbatim and analysed thematically.

-Seberg argues that music therapists have the responsibility to enable a sense of freedom within the music therapy session, as well as to strive for self-determination within the mental healthcare-system.
-As part of an academic discipline, Seberg argues, music therapists should oppose unnecessary use of compulsory mental healthcare, and support self-determination and recovery-enabling structures, both in mental healthcare and in society as a whole.
+Seberg argues that music therapists have the responsibility to enable a sense of freedom within the music therapy session, as well as to strive for self-determination within the mental healthcare system.
+As part of an academic discipline, Seberg argues, music therapists should oppose the unnecessary use of compulsory mental healthcare and support self-determination and recovery-enabling structures, both in mental healthcare and in society as a whole.